k47ma/fire-detection/README.md

 # fire-detection

 Public repository for material used in the thesis _Fire Detection using RF Signals_.
-A copy of the original thesis can be found on UWSpace (**TODO: Add link**).
+A copy of the original thesis can be found on [UWSpace](https://uwspace.uwaterloo.ca/).

 ## Experiment Codebase and Data